-Pan Seared Coho Salmon Recipe with Lemon and herbs: A delicious pan seared coho salmon recipe that is baked with lemon and herbs and serve alongside roasted vegetables.
+A delicious pan-seared coho salmon recipe that is baked with lemon and herbs and serves alongside roasted vegetables.

-While I focus much more on the coho salmon recipe and how to cook it in this post, I want you to know that it just goes so well with all vegetables so please feel free to mix and match to your desires, and please don’t forget about seasonality either.
+While I focus much more on the fish and how to cook it in this post, I want you to know that it just goes so well with all vegetables so please feel free to mix and match your desires, and please don’t forget about seasonality either.
 Those heavy root veggies and squashes are really coming in so you better believe I am all over those!

 We are on the tail end of coho salmon season so I’m doing everything in my power to load up on it before it ends in October.
-If you’ve never had coho salmon, it’s essentially a less fatty, lighter salmon flavored salmon.
-Coho salmon is also just a touch smaller than King salmon, which is also known as chinook salmon, and can often times be much cheaper.
-Coho salmon is fished from Alaska all the way down to the Baja in Mexico!
+If you’ve never had coho, it’s essentially a less fatty, lighter flavored salmon.
+Coho is also just a touch smaller than King salmon, which is also known as chinook and can oftentimes be much cheaper.
+Coho is fished from Alaska all the way down to the Baja in Mexico!

-Coho salmon, just like any salmon, is super easy to cook because it’s a much more steaky fish in comparison to others.
+Coho, just like any salmon, is super easy to cook because it’s a much more steaky fish in comparison to others.
 Regardless if you are grilling or pan searing salmon, it all starts with the oil you are using.
-You can brush the salmon with oil or you can drizzle some in a hot pan before cooking, but either way it’s incredibly important.
+You can brush the top of it with oil or you can drizzle some in a hot pan before cooking, but either way, it’s incredibly important.

-Because salmon is delicate it cooks very quickly no matter the cooking method, and in addition it browns really well which brings about such good flavor.
-When pan searing coho salmon I start by adding oil to a hot pan and once it lightly smokes I add in the salmon flesh side down and then turn the heat down to medium.
+Because the fish is delicate it cooks very quickly no matter the cooking method, and in addition, it browns really well which brings about such good flavor.
+When pan-searing coho salmon I start by adding oil to a hot pan and once it lightly smokes I add in the fish flesh side down and then turn the heat down to medium.
 From there I let it cook for 5 to 6 minutes before flipping it over.
 It’s super important to make sure it pulls away from the pan with ease and does not stick.

 - 5 tablespoons of Thrive Algae Oil